-While Glacier National Park has one of the largest intact ecosystems in the temperate zone, it's surprisingly easy to explore by road, trail or steam.
-The Going-to-the-Sun Road—an engineering marvel and National Historic Landmark—takes visitors through the heart of the park over Logan Pass and is one of the most scenic drives you'll ever take.
+Glacier National Park has one of the largest intact ecosystems in the temperate zone, and it's surprisingly easy to explore by road or trail.
+The Going-to-the-Sun Road—an engineering marvel and National Historic Landmark—takes visitors through the heart of the park over Logan Pass and is one of the most scenic drives in North America.

 To learn more about the history and culture of the park, please visit the National Park Service website.